nishio-dens/bitbucket-pullrequest-builder-plugin/README.md

     }
 }
 ```
+Note that the `projectPath` parameter does not need to be set if `bitbucketServer`, `repositoryOwner`, and
+`repositoryName` is set.

+You can use jenkins credentials by setting environment variables in the `environment` section
+and referring to them like for example `"${env.BITBUCKET_CREDENTIALS_USR}"`.

 After you set up your Jenkins pipeline, run the job for the first time manually (otherwise the trigger may not work!)